 Market Trends Since Our First 500 Second-Party Opinions

 While green bonds continue to lead in terms of total number and volume of deals, we’ve observed a proportional decrease relative to other financial instruments.
-Notably, the share of Sustainalytics SPOs dedicated to green bonds dropped from 58% to 48% of our total opinions delivered from 2020 to 2021.
-This trend speaks primarily to the rise in sustainability-linked instruments.
-That said, in the wake of COP26, we’ve observed increased financing related to net-zero commitments from sovereign and corporate issuers.
+Notably, the share of Sustainalytics SPOs dedicated to green bonds dropped from 49% to 38% of our total opinions delivered from 2021 to 2022.
+A correlation can be drawn between this drop and a decrease in bond issuances seen in the market last year.
+Market experts forecast that 2023 should see a rebound in sustainable bond issuances, but they are still expecting a tough macroeconomic backdrop to start the year.
+That being said, in the wake of COP26, we’ve observed increased financing related to net-zero commitments from sovereign and corporate issuers.

 Recent example: Government of Canada Green Bond Framework Second-Party Opinion

 Social bonds dip, yet will be spurred on by new social challenges

 After peaking at the height of COVID in late 2020, targeting the direct and indirect impacts of the pandemic, social bonds have since decreased as a percentage of our total SPOs.
 Looking forward, we expect social bonds to reclaim their important niche in the market based on their demonstrated ability to respond to timely social developments in a flexible manner.
 With the somewhat grey area surrounding which activities and target groups qualify for social bonds, regional variation will remain key to the growth of these instruments.

 Flexibility of sustainability bonds appeal to issuers with broader mandates